Which are the five steps of theory construction (methodology)?

 Can include only random intercept or also random slope

-What are the characteristics a random intercept in a linear mixed effects model?
+What are the characteristics of a random intercept in a linear mixed effects model?
+How is it different from the residual error?

 Formula for LMM with solely a random intercept: